dhritisingh18/CrsMgr-demo/README.md

 ## 🧩 What is CrsMgr?

-**CrsMgr (Course Manager)** is a web-based academic course management system developed at Concordia University.
+**CrsMgr (Course Manager)** is a web-based academic course management system developed at Concordia University by Dr. B.C.
+Desai and his graduate students to streamline the administration of project-based courses at the university level.
 It is designed to assist instructors with managing project-based university courses efficiently.
 The platform handles everything from group assignments and file submissions to automated grading and peer evaluation.

 ### ✅ Key Features